idrv/portfolio-eng/README.md

 Greetings!

 This repository contains projects done either independently or as a part of professional courses, including the "Data Science specialist" apprenticeship program by Yandex Practicum.
 If a direct URL is given, the project's available.
-[The repository in Russian](https://github.com/idrv/portfolio-rus) is usually one step ahead, as the projects were documented in Russian in the first place.
+[The repository in Russian](https://github.com/idrv/portfolio-rus#readme) is usually several steps ahead, as the projects were documented in Russian in the first place.

 ||Project title|Python<br>libraries stack|
 |:-:|:-|:-|